quasimatic/glance-dom/py/README.rst

 Quickly reference DOM elements with minimal inspection.

-To learn more about glance visit the `Glance Website <http://quasimatic.org/glance>`_.
+To learn more about Glance DOM visit the `Glance Website <http://quasimatic.org/glance>`_.

 Installation
 ************